forresty/forresty.github.com/source/_posts/2012-01-09-back-to-work.markdown

 And that's why I hate China.

 But now, as time calls, hereby I formally announce that I am back to work, ending my gap year early since I have more important things to do.

+It's time to start a new adventure.
+It will be fun.

 It's been a great journey, and I think I am more than ready.